Call Today 803.359.3301

 Even after a conviction or a guilty plea, a defendant still has the right to have their case reviewed for legal errors and constitutional violations.
 James Snell is able to provide criminal appeal and post-conviction relief (PCR) services to those whose cases were originally tried by other lawyers.

 A thorough review of the case and original court record, combined with up-to-date legal research is, however, always appropriate for those who have received serious and substantial sentences.
-In some instances a defendant may be allowed to remain free pending the outcome of their criminal appeal through obtainment of an appeal bond.
+In some instances, a defendant may be allowed to remain free pending the outcome of their criminal appeal through obtainment of an appeal bond.
 The Lexington criminal defense lawyers at the Law Office of James R. Snell, Jr., LLC provide a free case evaluation to defendants and their families who are considering a criminal appeal or post-conviction relief proceeding.

-What Are Criminal Appeals?
+What are Criminal Appeals?

 Filing an appeal is a process whereby a defendant asks a higher court to review their case and look for legal errors.
 Defendants who were convicted at the municipal or magistrate court level appeal directly to the court of common pleas.
 We represent clients in appealing DUI convictions and in appealing CDV convictions.
 Defendants who were convicted for non-capital offenses in general sessions appeal their cases to the South Carolina Court of Appeals.

 To request an appeal a defendant must timely file a notice of intent to appeal within ten days of their sentencing.
-If this deadline is missed it may mean that the defendant has lost his right to an appeal.
+If this deadline is missed, it may mean that the defendant has lost his right to an appeal.
 After the notice of intent to appeal is filed a copy of the trial transcript from the court reporter is ordered.
-When it arrives, our team reviews the record for obvious - and subtle - errors of law that may have caused or increased the probability, of the conviction.
-After a review of our findings, along with up-to-date legal research, we file a legal brief making those legal arguments with the court.
+When it arrives, our team reviews the record for obvious and subtle errors of law that may have caused or increased the probability of the conviction.
+After a review of our findings, along with up-to-date legal research, we file a legal brief making those arguments with the court.
 It can take up to two years or more for a General Sessions appeal to be decided.

-While defendants do have a right to appeal both a trial conviction and a guilty plea, the appellate courts only consider guilty plea appeals if there is an allegation made of a specific legal error committed by the court.
-Appeals are generally not the appropriate venue to raise objections to the length of a sentence.
+While defendants do have a right to appeal both a trial conviction and a guilty plea, the appellate courts can only consider guilty plea appeals if there is an allegation made of a specific legal error committed by the court.
+Appeals are generally not the appropriate venue to raise objections to the length of the sentence.

 Appeal vs. Motion to Reconsider

 If we are retained immediately after sentencing it can be possible to file a motion to reconsider, grant a new trial, or vacate a guilty plea.
 This can be an effective strategy for a missed court date, or to try to establish some court record or basis to justify an appeal.
-There is a 10 day time period to file these types of motions.
+There is a 10-day period to file these types of motions.
 An appeal can still be filed 10 days after a decision on a timely filed motion.

 What is a Post-Conviction Relief?